REF-RAS/cgras_detector/README.md

 ├──├──├── system_config.yaml    # defines system configuration
-├──├── docker                   # contains files relevant to deployment of this system based on docker ├──├──├── assets                # a folder containing misc files used for building docker images ├──├──├── services              # a folder containing files for running the system as a systemd service and files for loading the system in a browser
+├──├── docker                   # contains files relevant to deployment of this system based on docker ├──├──├── assets                # a folder containing misc files used for building docker images ├──├──├── docker-compose.yaml   # a folder containing misc files used for building docker images ├──├──├── services              # a folder containing files for running the system as a systemd service and files for loading the system in a browser
 ├──├── docs                     # contains files relevant to deployment of this system based on docker ├──├──├── images                # a folder containing the images used in this README.md file